FrancesCoronel/personal-website-v3/_posts/2014-05-06-integrating-school-emails-airmail.md

 ------------------------------------------------------------------------

-Integrating my personal email was very easy, I didn’t even have to do anything too advanced.
+Integrating my personal email was very easy, I didn't even have to do anything too advanced.

 This is how it ended up looking like in the Account Preferences pane for